 Categories: collaboration tools

 It’s not all about the tech.
-Part of the challenge facing the digital leader, be that a project manager or a PMO director, will be managing flatter teams, both across business teams and within projects.
+Part of the challenge facing the digital leader, be that a project manager or a PMO director, is managing flatter teams, both across business teams and within projects.

 Successful collaboration and teamwork comes from a culture that supports those ways of working.
 If virtual teams are to be successful, and if collaboration tools are to be fully embedded in the working practices of the team, then it’s important for businesses to invest in collaboration offline as well.